sharm588/SAV-Simulator/README.md

     2. Click 'Edit Configurations...'
     3. In the Environment Variables section under Configuration, type "RESOURCES_FOLDER=" followed by the path for the resources folder

 7.)
-Project can be run be clicking the green play button in the top right hand corner.
+Project can be run be clicking the green play button in the top right hand corner